jobs-at/phpunit-workshop/README.md

 ## Simple Unit testing

 * Check whether a string is a palindrome
-* Capitalize first letter of every word
+* Capitalize first letter of every word (pair 1)
-* Add one space after every letter except the last one
+* Add one space after every letter except the last one (pair 2)
-* Remove particular letter from string
+* Remove particular letter from string (pair 3)

 ## Unit testing with Laravel environment

 * Print the product inventory with highest stock (me)
 * Print most expensive product (pair 1)
 * Calculate actual price of product (pair 2)
-* Get type of payment method used in most purchases
+* Get type of payment method used in most purchases (pair 3)

 ## Feature testing - Basics